procore/documentation/other_procore_apis/bim_web_viewer.md

 #### Description

 Navigation to the home viewpoint if `bcfCamera` option has been set.
-If not, zooms to fit the axis-aligned bounding box of the entire model.
+If not, zooms to fit the axis-aligned bounding box of the entire model with space junk eliminated (see [zoomToGlobal](#zoom-to-global)).

 #### Parameters